 - In Boomsday, Cassandra's hatred of Baby Boomers began when she was all set to go to Yale, only to find out that her dickhead father used her college fund to bail out his failing company - after wasting company funds on a private jet and a fancy car.
 Unable to even get financial assistance because her dad's jet and car raised the value of the family's assets beyond qualification level, she ended up having to join the military.

 - On Friends, Monica expects her parents to help her out, financially, with her wedding to Chandler.
 Unfortunately, they already spent the money on a holiday house for themselves.
+This was money they had initially earmarked for Monica's wedding, and they spent it because they decided Monica was never getting married -without talking to her.

 - In an early Supernatural episode, John tells Sam a story about how when Sam was born, he decided to put aside some money for Sam and Dean to go to college, and that every month he added $100 to that fund (presumably until John's obsession to find the demon that killed Mary kicked in).
 Sam gets a scholarship and so doesn't need the money anyway.
 When Sam asks his dad out of curiosity what happened to the money, they both laugh as John admits that he "spent it on ammo".